-The Homestead has highly specialised and dedicated volunteers who add immense value to the organisation.
-All long term volunteers have to be cleared via the Child protection system.
+The Homestead has many dedicated volunteers and Interns who add immense value to the organisation.

 What they do: